Generative Augmented Inference of LLM-generated Data for Market Research: Theory and Empirical Evidence

 From here, we note that

 which implies the RHS of \eqref{eqn:I} converges to zero in probability by the Markov's inequality.
-Here (c) follows from Assumption \ref{ass:ml_rate}.
-Since $\Pr\left( \lVert \text{(I)} \rVert \geq \epsilon \,|\, I^c \right)$ is bounded therefore uniformly integrable, we can take expectation and conclude that (I) is $o_P(1)$.
+Here (c) uses only the $L_2$-consistency $\lVert \hat{\gvec} - \gvec^* \rVert_{Q,2} \to 0$ implied by Assumption \ref{ass:ml_rate}; no convergence rate is needed for term (I).
+Since $\Pe\left( \lVert \text{(I)} \rVert \geq \epsilon \,|\, I^c \right)$ is bounded therefore uniformly integrable, we can take expectation and conclude that (I) is $o_P(1)$.
 An argument similar to \eqref{eqn:I-expectation} shows that (II) has zero mean.
 An argument similar to \eqref{eqn:I} shows that

-where (d) follows because for all $\Xvec$ and $\zvec$, (1) by assumption $e^*(\Xvec, \zvec) \geq \kappa$ and (2) Assumption \ref{ass:ml_rate} states that $\sup_{\Xvec, \zvec}\left | \hat{e}(\Xvec, \zvec)- {e}^*(\Xvec, \zvec)\right | \to_P 0$, so with probability approaching one it holds that $\hat{e}(\Xvec, \zvec) \geq \kappa/2$. (e) holds because the distribution of $\yvec$ is independent of $I^c$ so $\text{Cov}(\yvec|\Xvec, \zvec, I^c) = \text{Cov}(\yvec|\Xvec, \zvec)$ and $\lVert \text{Cov}(\yvec|\Xvec, \zvec) \rVert \leq \sigma$.
-By an argument similar to the above discussion regarding (I), we have $\Ep\left[|\hat{e}(\Xvec, \zvec) - e^*(\Xvec, \zvec)|^2 \,\bigg|\,I^c\right] = o_P(1)$.
+where (d) follows because for all $\Xvec$ and $\zvec$, (1) by assumption $e^*(\Xvec, \zvec) \geq \kappa$ and (2) Assumption \ref{ass:ml_rate} states that $\sup_{\Xvec, \zvec}| \Delta_e | \to_P 0$, so with probability approaching one it holds that $\hat{e}(\Xvec, \zvec) \geq \kappa/2$. (e) holds because the distribution of $\yvec$ is independent of $I^c$ so $\text{Cov}(\yvec|\Xvec, \zvec, I^c) = \text{Cov}(\yvec|\Xvec, \zvec)$ and $\lVert \text{Cov}(\yvec|\Xvec, \zvec) \rVert \leq \tilde{\sigma}^2$.
+By an argument similar to the above discussion regarding (I), we have $\E\left[|\Delta_e|^2 \,\big|\,I^c\right] = o_P(1)$.
 Therefore, (II) is also $o_P(1)$.
 For the third term, we have

 where (f) follows from an argument similar to above and (g) follows from the Cauchy–Schwarz inequality.
 Finally, we have